 I had no conscious idea I was gay at the time I just tried to push these ideas that were bubbling up down deep.
 I also started writing about wanting to hurt myself as I got bullied by people who thought I was weird.
-I don’t think they knew I was gay nor did I but never the less my anxiety started manifesting itself all the time and I became more and more anxious.
+I don’t think they knew I was gay, nor did I but never the less my anxiety started manifesting itself all the time, and I became more and more anxious.

 I could not take this any longer.
-Getting myself together for work I just kept thinking I need to escape.
+Getting myself together for work, I just kept thinking I need to escape.
 I stood in my little basement apartment bathroom and held the razor to my wrist.
 Just stood there and said:

 “Do it, just cut it.”

 I was able to get a hold of my Doctor’s office.
 I wasn’t sure what I wanted when I got there.
-I told my story to the Doctor and at first, told him I just wanted a note to say I wanted to time off.
+I told my story to the Doctor and at first, told him I just wanted a note to say I tried to time off.
 He said wait what if you try again and recommend that I go to the hospital and commit myself in a locked ward.
 He even asked me if I’d go on my own.
 I told him I would.

 I headed there and so began a journey back towards healing for me and trying to come to grips to my anxiety and depressive episodes.
-I returned home to St Thomas and spent about 6 months in therapy.
+I returned home to St Thomas and spent about six months in therapy.
 I slowly worked my way back to myself.

 So I don’t.
-I hit bottom and I crawled back out.
+I hit bottom, and I crawled back out.
 I also discovered I’m not alone.
 So I offer my hand to all who are reading this.
 Reach out anytime!